hranjan67/PySpark-HDFS-Machine-Learning/README.md

 # PySpark-HDFS-MachineLearning

-## Random Forest Classification using PySpark and HDFS.
-Predicting term deposit subscription for Portuguese Bank.
+## Random Forest Classification of term deposit subscription for a Portuguese Bank.
+Bank can target the people between 30-40 years of age, education level above primary, with certain job titles to increase there term deposit subscription rate.
 ## Instructions:

 Download the Ipython Notebook to run it on your machine.